AxinitM/Credit-Card-Checker-Codecademy-Project/README.md

-# Challenge Project: Credit Card Checker / Codecademy Project
+# Credit Card Checker / Codecademy Project

 This is a solution to the **"Challenge Project: Credit Card Checker"** on Codecademy.